Under 65 Health Insurance

 All plans on the marketplace have similar benefits, and all include essential health benefits.
 Where they differ is on how the costs of the benefits are applied.

-Plans on the marketplace are divided into four different levels —Bronze, Silver, Gold and Platinum.
+Plans on the marketplace are divided into three different levels —Bronze, Silver and Gold.

 |Bronze||Lower monthly payments